sxvyx/Compost-Connector/docs/README.md

 ✅ **Environmental impact calculation** - Based on simplified formulas

 ### 🚀 Future Enhancements
+## Can be implemented But with a time constraint we just can do this
 🔜 IoT integration for **real-time bin monitoring**
 🔜 **Mobile application** for easier access
 🔜 **Payment gateway integration** for compost purchases